pvondrlik/threading_or_not/README.md

 #### Comparison of “noThread” and “thrNthr”
 Comparing between threads 1 and “noThread” emphasize that multithreading is not always a better solution, especially if task can make use of former results (e.g. reusing the already calculated sum).
-This shows the difficulties of multithreading to divide activities and
+This shows the difficulties of multithreading to divide activities and balancing work.

 ### Note
 The code does not catch every invalid argument.